DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 - Paper One is an on-screen exam and includes programming theory and practical programming.

-- Paper Two is a written exam and including questions on computing theory.
+- Paper Two is a written exam and includes questions on computing theory.

 Both exam papers are worth 40% each of your A Level